maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 ```

 ## <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/sub-title-2.jpg">
-In MC-MitM improved variant attacks, the legitimate channel is 1 since the AP operates on channel while the rogue channel is 13.
-The dataset (PCAP files) can be [downloaded here](https://drive.google.com/drive/folders/1qY6SyCaCrDWSZII4PmZt8Qn9E3V8VCTn?usp=share_link) These PCAP files can also be viewed online at Cloudshark  then apply the filters mentioned in next section A and B to identify different signatures
+In MC-MitM base variant attacks, the legitimate channel is 1, as the AP operates on this channel, while the rogue channel used by the attacker is 11.
+The dataset (PCAP files) can be [downloaded here](https://drive.google.com/drive/folders/1qY6SyCaCrDWSZII4PmZt8Qn9E3V8VCTn?usp=share_link) or these PCAP files can also be viewed online at Cloudshark.
+Apply the filters mentioned in next section A and B to identify different signatures
 The following is a description of the dataset or PCAP file.
 1. "Network-traffc-flow-real-channel" is the captured attack traffic on legitimate channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/a13c1cb87ca6).
 2. "Network-traffc-flow-rogue-channel" is the captured attack traffic on rogue channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/eef173a4c5ee).